Mad T Party

 The Mad T Party Band was a nighttime event at Disney California Adventure at the Disneyland Resort in Anaheim, California.
-Anchored in the Hollywood Studios subsection of the Hollywood Land section of the park, Mad T Party premiered on May 26, 2012.
+Anchored in the Hollywood Studios subsection of the Hollywood Land section of the park, Mad T Party was premiered on May 26, 2012.
 The event, which succeeded ElecTRONica, was inspired by Tim Burton's Alice in Wonderland.

-Mad T Party originally closed on November 30, 2014.
-On December 5, 2014, it was announced that its temporary replacement would be Freeze the Night!
+Mad T Party originally set to closed on November 30, 2014.
+However, On December 5, 2014, it was announced that its temporary replacement would be Freeze the Night!
 A Family Dance Party, inspired by Disney's Frozen.
-Freeze the Night! ran through May 15, 2015.
-On February 13, 2015, it was announced that Mad T Party would return on May 20, 2015 as part of the 60th Anniversary Diamond Celebration.
+Freeze the Night! ran on January 7 through April 30, 2015.
+On February 13, 2015, it was announced that the updated version of Mad T Party would return on May 22, 2015, as part of the 60th Anniversary Diamond Celebration.
 Mad T Party's final night of performance was March 30, 2016.
 Jammin' on the Backlot replaced the event.
 Its final operating day was September 5, 2016.
+Although the band made a surprise appearance as the opening act for the Disney Experiences Panel at D23: The Ultimate Disney Fan Event at the Honda Center on August 10, 2024.